Skip to content

 • Machhapuchhre Himal 6,993 m, (fishtail)

 ABC Trek Via Poon Hill is a more popular hike in the Annapurna Region.
 The Annapurna Base Camp Territory is located within the innermost and largest Annapurna Conservation Area Project, and the entire massif of the Annapurna Himalayas, including its surrounding areas, is protected within a 7,629-square-kilometre (2,946 sq mi) area.
-It has thirteen peaks over 7,000, including one peak over 8,000 meters, which is Annapurna I.
+It has 13 peaks over 7,000 meters, including Annapurna I, which stands over 8,000 meters.

 Additionally, the ABC Trekking Via Poon Hill 8-day Itinerary leads up Ghorepani Poon Hill’s 3,210 m scenic view of Point, in the beginning, and continues via Tadapani, Chomrong, Himalaya Hotel, MBC, and ABC.
 The ultimate destination is Annapurna Base Camp 4,130m above sea level (ABC), of your journey experience